Department of Labor Logo United States Department of Labor

 Program name change

 In the spring of 2021, the Occupational Employment Statistics (OES) program began using the name Occupational Employment and Wage Statistics (OEWS) to better reflect the range of data available from the program.
-Data released on or after March 31, 2021, will reflect the new program name.
-Data collection materials, including forms, emails, and letters, will be updated for employers in the May 2021 survey panel.
-Webpages, publications, and other materials associated with previous data releases will retain the Occupational Employment Statistics name.
+May 2021 and later data products reflect the new program name.
+Data collection materials, including forms, emails, and letters, were updated beginning with the May 2021 survey panel.
+Webpages, publications, and other materials associated with previous data releases retain the Occupational Employment Statistics name.

 Data before 1997